winduum/winduum-docs/docs/docs/use.md

 Its approach to **TailwindCSS** is little different.
 It encourages to write components in CSS or other (pre/post)-processors.
 And to use utility classes to enhance the components.

+As a CSS framework it provides only basic UI components.
+You can extend them with your own components or only use [TailwindCSS plugin](/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.

 ## Naming

 In your projects it's recommended to follow naming semantics of Winduum with following classes, some of these are already used for various components.